 Staff

-Those individuals who are clinically extremely vulnerable are advised to work from home and not to go into work.
+Those individuals who are clinically extremely vulnerable (CEV) are advised to work from home and not to go into work.
 Individuals in this group will have been identified through a letter from the NHS or from their GP, and may have been advised to shield in the past.
 Staff should talk to their employers about how they will be supported, including to work from home where possible, during the period of national restrictions.
 All other staff should continue to attend work, including those living in a household with someone who is clinically extremely vulnerable.

-Clinically vulnerable staff and children
+Clinically vulnerable (CV) staff and children

 Staff and children who are clinically vulnerable or have underlying health conditions but are not clinically extremely vulnerable, may continue to attend early years and childcare settings in line with current guidance.

+See the Guidance note and individual risk assessment for staff that are CEV and CV

 Out-of-school activities and wraparound childcare